kyoro1/EvaluationWithAutoConversation/README.md

 # EvaluationWithAutoConversation

-This repository provides you features for automatic generation of conversation and their evaluation with GPT models.
+This repository provides you several features about automatic generation of conversation and their evaluation with GPT models.
 Some typical prompts are ready in `./prompts` directory botn in English and Japanese.
 They enable you to generate conversation and evaluation by yourself.

 This feature can accelerate your understanding about how the prompts help your amazing apps, and ideas for testing with prompts based on GPT-technology.